Septic Tanks and Treatment Systems

 If you are installing a new system, a Sewage Management Facility Application form must be lodged with Council.
 An Application for Approval to Operate an OSMS must also be submitted to Council prior to commissioning the system.
 The installation must be inspected by Council before you move into your home.
 Upon a satisfactory inspection, Council will then issue you with an Approval to Operate.

 If you have recently purchased a property with an OSMS, you will need to submit an Application for Approval to Operate an OSMS within two (2) months of the transfer of title.
-Council does not immediately receive property transfer information from the NSW Land & Property Information Office, therefore it is recommended that you submit an application to Council as soon as possible after your purchase.
+It is recommended that you submit an application to Council as soon as possible after your purchase.

 The Easy Septic Guide is a booklet that provides information on your responsibilities, how to check your system, easy maintenance tips, types of systems and what can be planted in disposal areas.

-For further support with common septic system problems, contact an accredited NSW Maintenance Contractor.
-(PDF 39.1KB)
+For further support with common septic system problems, contact an accredited NSW Maintenance Contractor at one of the below:

 Council approval must be obtained prior to carrying out any work on an OSMS.
 If approval is related to a new building, approval to install an OSMS is usually required prior to gaining a Construction Certificate.